 Module Description Default Represents the default configuration.
 The default values are used if optional fields are left blank in a module trace configuration.
 Required.
 Device Management Miscellaneous functions related to device registration, event notification, and device administration.
 Enable tracing for problems in these areas.
-JMSBridge The administrative interface for the JmsBridge configuration. МО This module handles the delivery of messages between the client and server, including synchronous function calls from client to server.
+JMSBridge This module handles communications from the Unwired Server to the messaging server.
+Enable tracing to view the detailed messaging exchange. МО This module handles the delivery of messages between the client and server, including synchronous function calls from client to server.
 Enable tracing for MO errors and message delivery issues.
-MOCA The Mobile Objects manager for server-to-device requests.
-SUPBridge SUPBridge is the communication module from the messaging server and the Unwired Server.
-Enable tracing for messaging communications errors.
+SUPBridge This module handles communications from the messaging server to the Unwired Server (what are the official terminology?).
+Enable tracing to view the detailed messaging exchange.
 TM This module handles the wire protocol, including encryption, compression, and authentication, between the messaging server and clients.
 All communication between the client and the messaging server passes through TM.
 Enable tracing for authentication issues, TM errors, and general connectivity issues.

-WorkflowClient The WorkflowClient module.
+Module Description WorkflowClient The WorkflowClient module.